Legal age of marriage and civil partnerships raised to 1827/02/2023

 This also means that any marriages which take place overseas, or in Scotland or Northern Ireland, involving under 18s where one of the parties is officially resident in England and Wales, will not be legally recognised in England and Wales.
 These changes will also apply to civil partnerships.

 Children will not face penalties under the new law, however, adults who facilitate their marriage could face up to seven years in jail and a fine.

 Adults who take children abroad to get married could also face jail and fines.

 The Office of National Statistics reported that in 2018, 147 16-17 year olds were married to a member of the opposite sex with their parents’ consent, however this does not reflect the marriages which take place in accordance with religion and custom only, which are not recognised as legal in England and Wales.

 The concern is that many child marriages take place through parental coercion and that these marriages contribute to sexual violence and domestic abuse.

 The national charity Karma Nirvana reported in 2022 that since 2017 their helpline had responded to over 400 cases relating to child marriage and the government’s Forced Marriage Unit recorded that 118 cases where they provided advice or support in 2021 involved victims below the age of 18 years.

 Although some protection is offered already in relation to forced marriage, this course of action means the child needs to recognise coercion and speak out against their own family and take action against them, which many are understandably too scared to do.

 Many will agree that children are not ready for what marriage entails.
 There are many other laws to protect and safeguard children – for example they are not permitted to buy alcohol, purchase a knife, air weapon or fireworks yet they could until now get married.

-Hopefully as a result of the new law many more vulnerable children will be protected.
+Hopefully as a result of the new law now in force many more vulnerable children will be protected.